 Few years back, Muslims shared some information on Prophet Muhammad (PBUH) using #WhoIsMuhammad hash tag.
 Many hundreds of non-Muslims also shared the messages on social media platforms and they were amazed to know such information.
 We must recognize that their most often instance of engagement with Islam is not through Qur’an, but through meeting Muslims.
 We need to educate ourselves on the right mindset required from us.
 Qur’an says that there is no compulsion in religion (2:256), preach with wisdom (16:125), be just even with enemies (5:8) and know that killing a human is like killing humanity (5:32).
 Tolerance will come in our society if right education is received.

 Qur’an mentions that capital punishment can be given in the case of murder or in the case of Fasad-e-fil-Ard (5:54).
 Fasad-e-Fil-Ard refers to mischievous activities which harm people’s lives, wealth, honour and rule of law in society.
 The punishments pronounced by Prophet Muhammad (PBUH) as head of state to some individuals belonged to one of these categories.
 Kab ibn Ashraf was punished not instantly when he started blasphemy, but when he indulged in high treason against the state.
 Likewise, Abdullah ibn Khatal killed his sub-ordinate.
 Islamic laws prescribe capital punishment for murder of a human being.
-Abdullah Bin Ubai, who was a hypocrite, but who did not indulge in murder or Fasad-e-Fil-Ard, was never prosecuted and punished and he died and buried as a Muslim in this world.
+Abdullah Bin Ubai, who was a hypocrite, but who did not indulge in murder or Fasad-e-Fil-Ard, was not prosecuted and punished.

 Maulana Zahid Ur Rashidi in Al-Shariah journal (Oct, 2011) explains how Abdullah Ibn-e-Abbas (rta) and Hanafi jurists like Imam Abu Yousuf, Imam Tahawi and Ibn-e-Abidin viewed blasphemy.
 As per them, capital punishment does not apply to non-Muslims and even when it is applied to Muslims, it is pardonable upon repentance.